 The generic market recommendations provided by the Company are based solely on the judgment of the Company’s personnel and should be considered as such.
 Customer acknowledges that Customer enters into any Transactions relying on Customer’s own judgment.
 Any market recommendations provided are generic only and may or may not be consistent with the market positions or intentions of the Company and/or its affiliates.
 The generic market recommendations of the Company are based upon information believed to be reliable, but the Company cannot and does not guarantee the accuracy or completeness thereof or represent that following such generic recommendations will reduce or eliminate the risk inherent in trading CFDs.

 13. No guarantees of profit

-There are no guarantees of profit nor of avoiding losses when trading CFDs and FX Contracts.
+There are no guarantees of profit nor of avoiding losses when trading CFDs.
 Customer has received no such guarantees from the Company or from any of its representatives.
-Customer is aware of the risks inherent in trading CFDs and FX Contracts and is financially able to bear such risks and withstand any losses incurred.
+Customer is aware of the risks inherent in trading CFDs and is financially able to bear such risks and withstand any losses incurred.

 14. Internet Trading